yujunz/gitlab.com-runbooks/docs/uncategorized/project-export.md

 That can happen because of some non-optimized queries in the current Exporter code (e.g. https://gitlab.com/gitlab-org/gitlab/-/issues/212355#note_364049215).
 This needs to get fixed in code probably.
-Try to get help from the Gitaly team.
+Try to get help from the Import team (#g_manage_import).

 # Debugging